elistone/d8-prep/Drupalize.me/1.0 Fundamental web development concepts/Git/git.md

 To checkout a branch is the same but you use the branch name `git checkout [branch-name]`.

 To checkout a tag you would use `git checkout tags/[tag-name]`

+To checkout parents without knowing a specif number you can use the `^` & `~` symbols.

+`git checkout HEAD^` // to go back one commit

+`git checkout HEAD~3` // will go back 3 commits

+### Git diff

+To see what has changed between X and Y you can use the diff command.

+`git diff master@{3}` // will show you the changes between current master revision and 3 revisions ago

+`git diff master@{2.hours.ago}` // will show you all the changes in the last 2 hours

 ### Git merge